 R&I projects are based on activities with a high level of complexity and interdependency and are normally time, resources and money consuming.
 More frequently than not, there is a high risk and a level of uncertainty associated to these type of projects, so the management of R&I is of a utmost relevance to the success of a R&I project (Mikulskiené, B. 2014; Dinsmore, P. & Cabanis-Brewin, J. 2011).
 Management processes allow us to deal and control the activities and team members in order to successfully develop a project.
-R&D management's most important matter is the ability to control the tasks development and effectiveness and efficiency with which the R&D activities are undertaken and how uncertainties are addressed (Szakonyi, R. 1994; Jain, R. et al, 2010; Mikulskiené, B. 2014).
+R&I management's most important matter is the ability to control the tasks development and effectiveness and efficiency with which the R&D activities are undertaken and how uncertainties are addressed.